 Key advantages:

-• Decentralization: Eliminates a single point of failure
+- Decentralization: No single point of failure occurs.

-This is critical for ehr and blockchain solutions, which must protect patient privacy while allowing appropriate access across platforms.
+This is especially important for blockchain and electronic health record (EHR) systems, which have to maintain patient privacy while allowing authorized usage across multiple platforms.

 Stronger Fraud Prevention Mechanisms